vladi03/movies/docs/landscape-poster-design.md

 ## 4. Web Client API
 - In `web/src/api/functions.js`, expose a `randomItems()` helper that calls the new endpoint.
-- Update existing helpers (`createItem`, `aiFindMovie`) to pass through `landscape_poster_link`.
+- Update existing helpers (`createItem`, `findMovie`) to pass through `landscape_poster_link`.

 ## 5. UI Carousel
 - Create `HeroCarousel.jsx` in `web/src/ui/movies/` that renders a Netflix-style carousel using `landscape_poster_link` for full-width backgrounds, falling back to `poster_link` when necessary.
 - On `MoviesPage.jsx`, fetch four random movies on mount and render the `HeroCarousel` above the existing grid.
 - Ensure carousel items link to their detail pages or scroll to their card in the grid.

-## 6. AI Search Page
+## 6. Movie Search Page
-- On `AIFindMovie.jsx`, display both portrait and landscape poster URLs returned from the AI so users can preview the stored images.
+- On `AIFindMovie.jsx`, display both portrait and landscape poster URLs returned from the API so users can preview the stored images.

 ## 7. Documentation
 - Update project documentation to describe the new `landscape_poster_link` field, the `/randomItems` endpoint, and the steps to integrate the hero carousel.
 - This design doc tracks the required changes before implementation begins.

 ## 8. Backfill and Fallback Strategy
-- Run a one-time script that invokes the AI pipeline to backfill `landscape_poster_link` for existing movies.
+- Run a one-time script that invokes the TMDB lookup to backfill `landscape_poster_link` for existing movies.
 - Until backfill completes, both `/randomItems` and the `HeroCarousel` should gracefully fall back to `poster_link`.
 - Skip documents that lack both URLs to avoid broken imagery.